-For this complete article, visit RealFarmacy.com.14)http://www.realfarmacy.com/attracts-mosquitoes-repel/
+For this complete article, visit RealFarmacy.com.https://www.realfarmacy.com/attracts-mosquitoes-repel/

-15 Mosquito Repellant Plants
+15 Mosquito Repellent Plants

 Here’s a list of 15 natural insect repellents you can grow yourself.
-Can you think of any others?

 One of the main active ingredients in catnip, nepetalactone, was found to be 10X stronger than even DEET in a recent study.
-It is a good non-toxic alternative to traditional chemical sprays.16)http://voices.yahoo.com/organic-uses-catnip-mosquito-control-7546744.html
+It is a good non-toxic alternative to traditional chemical sprays.https://voices.yahoo.com/organic-uses-catnip-mosquito-control-7546744.html

 Catnip is potentially 10x stronger than DEET!